-In 2014, the Agency completed the implementation of the recommendations, issued after the IAS 2013 audit visit.
+In 2014, the Agency completed the implementation of the 10 out of the 11 recommendations, issued after the IAS 2013 audit visit.
 All recommendations were implemented and reported on time.
-At present, 10 recommendations have been closed and 1 recommendation remains open, to be completed by Q2 2015.
+At present, all 10 recommendations have been closed and 1-the following recommendation is marked as partially implemented and remains open, to be completed by Q2in 2015:-